Winter birding round up - where to go and what to see in the Eastern U.P. - January 2021

 Owls and other raptors

 The main species present once again is the majestic Snowy Owl.
-Dozens of individuals have been seen across the flatlands of Rudyard, Pickford and Sault Township.
-Some particular areas to keep an eye out include Pickford on Pennington Road and on Hancock Road, Rudyard on Centerline Road, and south of Sault Ste.
-Marie on Riverside Drive between 10 and 8 mile road.
+Although numbers are down from last winter, there are still several individuals that have been seen across the flatlands of Rudyard, Pickford and Sault Township.
+Some particular areas to keep an eye out include Pickford near the intersection of 23 Mile Road and on Steele Road, Rudyard on Centerline Road, and south of Sault Ste Marie on 5 Mile Road between Skunk and M129.

-- Unfortunately, Northern Hawk Owls have been absent this year.
-However, there has been a notable downtick in the number of birders visiting the area this winter, and our fellow birders in Sault Ste Marie, ON, and the Algoma district of Ontario Canada have had no less than 12 individual hawk owls this winter.
-Given the large concentration just across the border, it is more than likely a hawk owl is hanging out somewhere in Chippewa county.
+- Unfortunately, Northern Hawk Owls and Great Gray Owls have been absent this year.
+However, there has been a notable downtick in the number of birders visiting the area this winter, and our fellow birders in Sault Ste Marie, ON, and the Algoma district of Ontario Canada, have had a Great Gray Owls this year.
+Who knows what owls could be hiding somewhere in our area?

-- Rough-legged Hawks of a variety of color morphs are present in moderate numbers this year.
-I have seen both a dark and an intermediate/light morph individual consistently on Taylor Road just west of M129 and south of Pickford.
-Other birds have been seen on 12 Mile Road east of M129, and on M28 between M129 and I75.
+- Rough-legged Hawks of a variety of color morphs are present in low numbers this year.
+I have seen an individual on Taylor Road just west of M129 and south of Pickford.
+Sometimes the bird is also present in the same area east of M129 on M48.
+Other birds have been seen on Riverside Drive between 7 Mile Road and 9 Mile Road and in Dafter on 10 Mile Road west of M129 all the way to Maple Road.

 - Bald Eagles are probably the most numerous raptor in the area, and in general one of the most numerous birds here this winter.
 Well over 25 birds at a time can be seen at the Dafter Landfill.
 And a large nest is active again just northwest of Pickford.